Brilliant green (dye): Uses

 Brilliant green has been used to color silk and wool.

 It is indicated for disinfection of fresh postoperative and post-traumatic scars, umbilical cord of newborns, abrasions, cuts, and other violations of the integrity of the skin, in the treatment of purulent-inflammatory processes of the skin - hordeolum ("barley"), meibomitis, blepharitis, pyoderma, local furunculosis, carbunculosis, staphylococcal infection.
 It is applied externally, the drug is applied to the damaged surface, capturing the surrounding healthy tissue.

 In Russia and Ukraine (and much of the rest of the former Soviet Union), the dilute alcoholic solution of brilliant green is sold as a topical antiseptic, also known under a Latin name solutio viridis nitentis spirituosa and the colloquial Russian name of zelyonka (зелёнка, lit. 'green stuff' in Russian), which is zelenka (зеленка) in Ukrainian.

 A 1% solution in 60% alcohol can be used for treatment of skin.
 0.5% solution is used for mucous membranes or for infants.

 Brilliant green is a visible light-activated photocatalyst in organic synthesis.

+Synthesis

+The compound may be synthesised through a sequence characteristic of triphenylmethane dyes.
+Diethylaniline is first condensed with benzaldehyde, producing 4,4′-Bis(diethylamino)triphenylmethane.
+Oxidation of this intermediate, historically accomplished with manganese peroxide or lead peroxide, gives the corresponding carbinol base.
+Subsequent treatment with oxalic acid converts the base into the oxalate salt known as Brilliant Green.